[LUM#8] Too close to humans

 Establishing marine reserves far from human activity?
-A measure which may seem paradoxical, but which could well become a central lever in the preservation of the oceans.
-In any case, this is what emerges from the latest major global study to survey the fish and shark populations sheltered by coral reefs.
+This measure may seem paradoxical, but it could well become a key lever in ocean conservation.
+At least, that is the conclusion of the latest major global study aimed at cataloging the fish and shark populations sheltered by coral reefs.

 © Nick Graham

-It's a study that will surprise even the greatest specialists.
+This study has surprised even the leading experts.
 "When I received the data, I thought it was a joke.
-A bad joke," says David Mouillot, an ecologist at the Marbec laboratory (Marine Biodiversity, Exploitation and Conservation) and a member of the international consortium that conducted this major census.
-The researchers observed 1,800 coral reefs, including 106 in marine reserves, and found that only a third are inhabited by top predators such as sharks.
+A bad joke," says David Mouillot, an ecologist at the Marbec laboratory (Marine Biodiversity, Exploitation and Conservation) and member of the international consortium that conducted this major survey.
+The researchers observed 1,800 coral reefs, including 106 located in marine reserves, and found that only a third are inhabited by top predators such as sharks.

-Can common fish stand our company better?
-Nothing is less certain.
-According to David Mouillot, the main reason why the reserves near our coasts remain positive is that "the comparison between the population present inside a reserve and that found outside can only be positive, since outside there's nothing left!
-It's as if you had a 2/20 and compared your mark with someone who had 0.
-You've done twice as well, but you've still got 2".
+Would common fish species tolerate our company better?
+Nothing could be less certain.
+According to David Mouillot, the reason why the balance sheet for reserves located near our coasts remains positive is primarily because "the comparison between the population inside a reserve and that found outside can only be positive, since there is nothing left outside!
+It's like if you got a 2/20 and compared your score with someone who got a 0.
+You did twice as well, but you still got a 2."

 Strong human pressure

-To assess the extent of human pressure on these reserves and determine their real effectiveness, the researchers compared their biomass with that of the world's most isolated sites, such as Hawaii, the Chesterfield Islands or the Chagos Archipelago.
-The results are indisputable: "The biomass in these reserves close to man is no match for these world-renowned sites.
-There is a gain, but the benefit is not huge compared with the performance of very isolated sites or the most protected reserves".
+To assess the extent of human pressure on these reserves and determine their actual effectiveness, researchers compared their biomass with that of the world's most isolated sites, such as Hawaii, the Chesterfield Islands, and the Chagos Archipelago.
+The results are clear: "The biomass in these reserves close to humans does not come close to that of these global reference sites.
+There is a gain, but the benefit is not huge compared to the performance of very isolated sites or the most protected reserves."

 Economic barrier

-The researcher also points out the damage caused by recreational fishing, and urges individuals to abandon this cultural practice: "It's easy to take out a fishing rod, but you wouldn't dream of killing a bird in your garden".
+The researcher also highlights the damage caused by recreational fishing and urges individuals to abandon this cultural practice: "It's easy to take out a fishing rod, whereas we would never dream of killing a bird in our garden."

 The reign of plastic